slint-ui/slint/docs/langref/src/concepts/container.md

 # Container Components

-When creating components, it's sometimes useful to influence where to place child elements when they're used.
+When creating components, it's sometimes useful to influence where child elements are placed when used.
 For example, imagine a component that draws a label above whatever element the user places inside:

 ```slint,ignore